 Notes: This table displays the coefficients from the regression in Equation 1 for the set of emerging countries.
-The first three columns display the respective betas, while the latter three columns display the $R^2$ of regressions including only the HML, HML and intermediary shock, and the full set of regressors.
+The first three columns display the respective betas, while the latter three columns display the R^2 of regressions including only the HML, HML and intermediary shock, and the full set of regressors.
 Standard errors are Newey-West heteroskedasticity auto-correlation consistent with 12 lags.

-high $R^2$ 's of up to 83% for the Danish krone and 78% for the euro, showing that average changes in the dollar account for an outsize portion of exchange rate movements, as found by Verdelhan (2018).
+information content above and beyond that of the carry trade itself.
+The full specification has quite high R^2 's of up to 83% for the Danish krone and 78% for the euro, showing that average changes in the dollar account for an outsize portion of exchange rate movements, as found by Verdelhan (2018).
 In other words, currencies appear to share a large amount of systematic variation as a lot of their movements are linked to broad movements of the dollar against all currencies.

-Table 5 displays the results for emerging market currencies.
-Column (1) shows that the vast majority of emerging market currencies positively co-move with the carry trade, the exceptions being the Czech krona, Hungrian forint, and Kuwaiti dinar.
+Table 5 displays the results for emerging markets currencies.
+Column (1) shows that the vast majority of emerging markets currencies positively co-move with the carry trade, the exceptions being the Czech krona, Hungrian forint, and Kuwaiti dinar.
 Column (2) again shows that all emerging market currencies positively co-move with the average level of the dollar with some level of heterogeneity in magnitude, but the majority moves by less than the average against the dollar.
 While Column (3) only yields a few significant estimates, note that they are mostly negative and similar in magnitude to the risky advanced economy currencies.
-If we take the stance that emerging market currencies are risky, this is consistent with theory as negative intermediary capital shocks are associated with emerging market currency depreciation.
+If we take the stance that emerging markets currencies are risky, this is consistent with theory as negative intermediary capital shocks are associated with emerging markets currency depreciation.
 Finally as before, we observe a moderate increase in explained variation by adding in the intermediary capital shock, and the average change in the dollar increases the explained variation tremendously.